Cauliflower Curry

 Instructions:

-1. Roast the Cauliflower – Preheat oven to 200°C (400°F).
+Preheat oven to 200°C (400°F).
 Toss 220 g (2 cups) cauliflower florets with 1 tbsp olive oil and a pinch of salt.
-Spread on a baking sheet and roast for 20 minutes until golden and tender.
-Set aside.
+Roast for 20 minutes until golden and tender.
+Set aside. - Sauté the Aromatics

-2. Sauté the Aromatics – Heat 1 tbsp olive oil in a large pan over medium heat.
+Heat 1 tbsp olive oil in a large pan over medium heat.
 Add 150 g (1 medium) sliced onion, 2 minced garlic cloves, and 1 tsp grated ginger.
-Cook for 5–7 minutes until softened and fragrant.
+Cook for 5–7 minutes until softened. - Bloom the Spices

-3. Bloom the Spices – Stir in 1 tsp turmeric, 1 tsp chili powder, 1 tsp ground coriander, and 2 tsp curry powder.
-Cook for 1 minute.
+Stir in 1 tsp turmeric, 1 tsp chili powder, 1 tsp ground coriander, and 2 tsp curry powder.
+Cook for 1 minute. - Add the Vegetables

-4. Add the Vegetables – Add roasted cauliflower, 120 g sliced bell pepper, 100 g green beans, and 200 g chopped tomatoes.
-Stir to coat in the spices.
+Add roasted cauliflower, 120 g (1) sliced bell pepper, 100 g (1 cup) green beans, and 200 g chopped tomatoes.
+Stir to coat in the spices. - Simmer the Curry

-5. Simmer the Curry – Pour in 240 ml (1 cup) almond or oat milk.
-Add 1 tbsp lemon juice and 1 tbsp brown sugar.
-Stir, reduce heat, and simmer for 20 minutes until the vegetables are tender and the curry has thickened.
+Pour in 240 ml (1 cup) almond or oat milk.
+Add 1 tbsp lemon juice and 12 g (1 tbsp) brown sugar.
+Simmer for 20 minutes until vegetables are tender and the curry has thickened. - Season and Serve